tim-tersigni/new-psx-project/README.md

 ### Test our setup
 1. Type ```make``` in the terminal from the project's root directory
 2. Run the executable with ```pcsx-redux -run -exe main.elf```
+3. The emulator should display purple when project is run.
 ---

 ## Debugging